Are you in a long-distance relationship this Valentine’s Day? Are you looking for ideas to enjoy the holiday in a non-traditional way?

 9. Call Them in the Morning

 Many couples love their “good morning” texts but Valentine’s day is Special.
 Make sure your loved one feels special today and hears your voice.
+Call them to wake them up or leave a sweet voicemail.

 10. Plan or Talk About Your Next Visit to See Each Other